 Learning is organised into six ‘Transdisciplinary Themes’ which, alongside the learner profile, provide children opportunities to acquire the knowledge and develop the skills outlined in the National Curriculum with an overall view of creating conscientious global citizens.

-As Molehill Primary Academy has a PAN of 45, each phase (KS1, Lower Key Stage 2 and Upper Key Stage 2) has a mixed-age class.
+As Molehill Primary Academy has a PAN of 45, there are some classes in the school which have a mixture of students from two year groups.
 As such, the foundation subjects and science are taught in a two-year cycle which ensures that all skills are covered over a two-year period.
 Subject leaders and SLT are involved in the monitoring of the coverage of these skills to ensure the relevant information is passed on to the following teacher.

 There are many resources that are able to be accessed by teachers to support them in the delivery of the National Curriculum, such as the White Rose Mathematics Scheme and Maths No Problem which focus on the mastery of key mathematical skills; however, these are resources to be accessed as opposed to rigid schemes of work which are followed blindly.

 We follow the Kent Scheme for Religious Education and use Jigsaw for the teaching of PSHE.

 ‘Mathematics, rightly viewed, possesses not only truth, but extreme beauty’ – Bertrand Russell

 Mathematics is not just about knowing answers, understanding facts and being able to roll these out at will.
 At Molehill, we are working to give children a firm understanding of all areas of Mathematics but to also enjoy the beauty and relevance of Mathematics in the real world.
 Children can experience a sense of awe and wonder as they solve a problem for the first time, discover a more elegant solution and make links between different areas of Mathematics.